Roger Schawinski: Personal life

 In 1970, he married Priscilla Colon, who originally was from Puerto Rico and whom he met during his exchange studies at Central Michigan University were they pursued MBA studies.
-In 1981, he married Ina Schawinski, with whom he had two children, including astrophysicist Kevin Schawinski.
+In 1981, he married Ina Guiton, with whom he had two children, including astrophysicist Kevin Schawinski.
 With his current wife, Gabriella Sontheim, whom he married in 1996 he has one daughter.